Two distressed senior citizens.

 If you live in someone else’s household and your overall cost to live decreases, such as you pay only a portion of your food and shelter costs, your SSI benefit may be reduced by up to one–third of the SSI Federal benefit rate.

-You can purchase a home using your SSI payments, as this is not prohibited by the SSA.
+You can purchase a home using your SSI payments, as the SSA does not prohibit it.
 It must be the house and land that you live on.
 If you don’t live there, then the property will be counted as an asset.
 To receive SSI, you can’t have over $2,000 in assets as an unmarried person.
 So, this may adversely affect the amount of your SSI benefit.

-The SSI and SSD lawyers at the Tampa Bay firm of Carlson, Meissner, Hart & Hayslett have the expertise, knowledge, and empathy needed to guide you down the right legal path to receiving the benefits you deserve.
-Consult with them before your divorce, or any decisions that may adversely affect your SSI benefits.
+The SSI and SSD lawyers at Carlson, Meissner, Hart & Hayslett have the expertise, knowledge, and empathy needed to guide you down the right legal path to receiving the benefits you deserve.
+Consult with them before your divorce or any decisions that may adversely affect your SSI benefits.
 Fighting the government is difficult, and you deserve and need their professional representation.

 Back to Blog